 Using the Big Dipper for this, gauge your hand measure between Dubhe, the point where water pours if a real dipper, and the end star in the handle to see how well it fits the 25º between these two.
 This will indicate your personal measurement and any adjustment needed.

 Especially if you’re in the Southern Hemisphere, the Saucepan is an easy way of doing this…

-One minute equals 1/60º and one second equals 1/60’.
+Astronomy measurements are in degrees (º) arcminutes (‘) arc seconds (“), and one minute equals 1/60º and one second equals 1/60’.
 Put another way, 60 seconds make up a minute, and 60 of those minutes make up a degree.
 This is a sexagesimal system, not unlike that used to measure time.

+It is not unlike the latitudes and longitudes reported as degrees, minutes, and seconds for positioning on Earth.
 The distance between close celestial bodies is usually down to units of arc minutes / arc seconds.